pitastrudl/wekanwiki/Traefik-and-self-signed-SSL-certs.md

 Comments  - `docker-compose.yml`:

 The image is set as the latest for traefik - you may want to tie it to a particular version.
+Also added in the entrypoint for the trafik api (8080)

 To test: